MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-page-copilot.md

     :::image type="content" source="media/create-page-copilot/copilot-page-prompt.svg" alt-text="Screenshot of Power Pages Copilot sidecar with page prompts displayed and the paper airplane icon emphasized.":::

-After the page is generated, it's added to the main navigation, and you can review the page and the content.
+The page is generated and added to the main navigation.
+You can review the page and the content.
 Sections, text, and images in the page are low-code editable using the WYSIWYG editor.

 ## Discard a Copilot-generated webpage

 If you don't want to keep the page that Copilot generated, you can:

 - Undo the changes.
 This action reverts the Copilot changes and deletes the page.

 > [!NOTE]
 > Copilot-generated pages will reference images that are saved as [web files](../configure/web-files.md).